Bijan1986/ams/README.md

+﻿# Set up
+There are no extra set ups needed . if you don't have Lombok then kindly add getters and setters to the entities .

-﻿# Account Management System business requirements
+# Account Management System business requirements

 ## 1. Display transactional account with balances